 Laptops and cell phone

 These days, life revolves around internet mobility and communication.
-It is a very good idea to bring your laptop or tablet.
-If you have a cell phone that uses a SIM, bring it.
+It is an excellent idea to bring your laptop or tablet.
+If you have a cell phone that uses a SIM, get it.
 You will find that it is cheaper to buy a pay-as-you-go card for your phone than it is to buy a new one.
+You will have to pay, and prices vary based on the type of phone you have.
 Unless your phone is ancient (pre-triband), it will work in most countries.
 If your phone is still tied to a telecom company, most countries have places that will unlock or jailbreak your phone.
-You will have to pay and prices vary based on the type of phone you have.
-Make sure you lojack (register with a GPS tracking company) your laptop, tablet and cell phone before you travel.
-This is essential if you want to try to locate one of these items if they are stolen.
+Make sure you LoJack (register with a GPS tracking company) your laptop, tablet and cell phone before travelling.
+This is essential if you try to locate one of these items if they are stolen.
 A piece of standard security advice is to password protect these items.

 Health and travel insurance

 It is HIGHLY RECOMMENDED that you take out personal accident and health insurance.
-For more details about this, refer to our Teach English abroad health insurance advice article.
-It is important that you check out the country where you want to teach English abroad and make sure that you get any vaccinations that may be required.
+Refer to our Teach English abroad health insurance advice article for more details about this.
+You must check out the country where you want to teach English abroad and make sure that you get any vaccinations that may be required.

-You will be bringing chargers, possibly a hair-dryer, electric toothbrush and other electrical gadgets you want to bring.
+You will be bringing chargers, possibly a hair-dryer, an electric toothbrush and other electrical gadgets you want to get.
 Different countries operate on different voltages and have different types of electrical sockets.
-Make sure that you bring an electrical converter/adapter that will provide the correct voltage to your gadgets and plug into the wall socket.
+Ensure that you bring an electrical converter/adapter to provide the correct voltage to your gadgets and plug it into the wall socket.

 Pre-digital bits and pieces

+You may also find that running your life by our relatively new digital model will not work in the country where you will teach English abroad.
 Even in the digital world, we still do things manually.
-You may also find that running your life by our relatively new digital model will not work in the country where you are going to teach English abroad.
 Bring scissors, a notebook, glue, pens and pencils, paper clips and a wall adhesive like Blu-tack.
 Do not forget to put your scissors and other sharp objects in your check-in baggage.
-You should also consider bringing printed material like a dictionary, thesaurus, flash cards, photos that could be used to illustrate points or provoke discussions, and any other material you think relevant to teaching English.
+It would help if you also considered bringing printed material like a dictionary, thesaurus, flashcards, photos that could illustrate points or provoke discussions, and any other material you think is relevant to teaching English.

 Bring presentable clothes for teaching and job interviews.
 Business suits are required at some client sites.
-For your personal wardrobe, check the climate of the country where you are going to teach English abroad and pack accordingly.
+For your wardrobe, check the climate of the country where you will teach English abroad and pack accordingly.

-If you are on prescription drugs, try to bring as big a supply as you can.
-Also, check that you can get the prescription drug in the country where you are going to teach English abroad.
-If it is an underdeveloped or emerging country, do not assume that you will be able to get the drug.
+If you are on prescription drugs, try to bring as ample a supply as possible.
+Also, check that you can get the prescription drug in the country where you will teach English abroad.
+If it is an underdeveloped or emerging country, do not assume that you will get the drug.
 Check with your doctor before you travel and find out how much it will cost.
-Do not assume that it will be the same price as it is back home.
+Please do not assume that it will be the same price as back home.
 Other medications and protection you may need are things like antacid, headache medication, Band-Aid, antiseptic, sun-block, insect repellent, water purification tablets, cotton swabs and anything else you think you may need.

 Other useful items

-An English to local language phrase book and/or dictionary.
+An English to local language phrasebook and dictionary.
 A travel alarm clock.
-This is probably no longer a necessity as most cell phones have clocks.
+This is probably no longer a necessity as most cell phones have watched.
 Do not forget to bring towels and toiletries.
-We recommend your bring a money belt.
+We recommend you get a money belt.